Portland Car Accident Lawyer

 Injured in a crash while taking an Uber?
 Learn more here.

-If you are involved in an accident with a driver who does not have insurance, you may be able to obtain compensation from your uninsured motorist coverage.
+If you are involved in an accident with a driver who does not have insurance or an underinsured driver, you may be able to obtain compensation from your uninsured motorist coverage.

 However, this coverage does not pay for damage to your vehicle, just medical expenses.
 Both personal injury protection and uninsured motorist coverage are required under state law (Oregon’s Financial Responsibility Law).

 One thing to remember about car insurance companies after an accident is that they are focused on paying out the least possible amount of compensation, even your own insurance company.
 This is why many accident victims choose to be represented by a Portland car accident attorney.

 It is also important to note that if there is property damage in the accident that exceeds $1,500 OR if any person is injured in the accident, it MUST be reported to the DMV within 72 hours of the collision taking place.
 If you are not sure of the value of the damage caused, you should report the accident by completing an Oregon Traffic Accident report, a copy of which can be found on the Oregon DMV website.

 At Rizk Law, we know how insurance companies like to handle these situations and we know how to pursue your best interests.
 We will not accept unfair offers because we will determine a fair valuation of your damages.